stevenkhwun/Online-resources/Data/Modern-Statistics-wih-R/README.md

 # Practical Statistics for Data Scientists

-This folder contains the data for the book __Practical Statistics for Data Scientists: 50+ Essential Concepts Using R and Python__ by _Peter Bruce, Andrew Bruce, and Peter Gedeck_.
-(2nd Edition, 2020)
+This folder contains the data for the book [__Modern Statistics with R: From wrangling and exploring data to inference and predictive modelling__](https://www.modernstatisticswithr.com) by _Måns Thulin_.
+(2nd Edition, March 2025)